mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 .. image:: ../_static/map_composer/008.png
    :align: center

-.. note:: Your map may look a lot different, of course!
+.. note:: |note| Your map may look a lot different, of course!
 This depends on how your own project is set up.
 But not to worry!
 These instructions are general, so they will work the same regardless of what the map itself looks like.